AGAcoin/AGAcoin.github.io/README.md

 addnode=seed2.agacoin.dk:22112
 ```

-You can also try these nodes, the bottom two is the same as seed2 and seed1.
+You can also try these nodes, the bottom two are the same as seed2 and seed1.

 ```
 addnode=162.243.134.24:22112